bignacio/cpp-articles/posts/instructions-01.md

 Note we'll barely scratch the surface of this subject.
 There is just too much to consider and understand the internals of microprocessors.
 Not to mention the fact that vendors keep the details very, very secret.

-I put some links in the references section of this article, that hopefuly will help with some things.
+I put some links in the references section of this article, that hopefully will help with some things.

 Most, if not all, Intel microprocessors are pipelined, which means instructions can be *processed* in a stages, reducing the number of cycles required for executing each instruction.